igorkasyanchuk/log_analyzer/README.md

 ## Usage

 After instalation run in console command `log_analyzer -f log/development.log`.
 You can change the file or sorting (time, count, name).
+Samples:

+* `log_analyzer log/production.log`
+* `log_analyzer -f log/production.log -s name`
+* `log_analyzer -f log/production.log -s time`
+* `log_analyzer -file log/production.log -sort count`

-*Based on results you can get an idea what to optimize.
+**Based on results you can get an idea what to optimize.
 For example optimizing most often rendering view could give huge benefit.
-Now with this tool you can find out what are the numbers.*
+Now with this tool you can find out what are the numbers.**

 ## Development